 D30= 30 DAT, D45=45 DAT and D60= 60 DAT.
-T1: Control; T2= Dung; T3= Cow dung; T4= NPK; T5= Mound; T6= NPK+Dung; T7= Dung+NPK; T8= Mound+NPK.
-For the same column, values that share the same letter are not significantly different according to the Tukey test at the 5% threshold.
+T1: Control; T2= Dung; T3= Cow dung; T4= NPK; T5= Termite Mound; T6= NPK+Dung; T7= Dung+NPK; T8= Termite Mound+NPK.
+For the same column, values that share the same letter are not significantly different according to the Tukey’s test at 5% threshold.

-Average variation of the number of leaves according to the treatment
+Average variation of leave numbers according to the treatments

-The results showed that the application of the different types of organic and mineral fertilizers had a significant effect (p˂0.05) on the number of leaves of the plant (Table 3). .
-The lowest leaf number per treatment was obtained with treatment T5 and T8 at 30 DAT with 20.33 and 22.56, respectively.
-At 60 DAT, treatment T2, and T6 with 55.44 and 51.11 respectively to increase a significant number of leaves after mineralization of mineral fertilizer.
-Treatment T2 gave the highest number of leaves.
-At 90 DAT with 74.67 leaves.
+The results showed that the application of different types of organic and mineral fertilizers had a significant effect (p˂0.05) on the number of leaves of the plant (Table 3).
+The lowest leaf number per treatment was obtained with T5 and T8 at 30 DAT with 20.33 and 22.56, respectively.
+At 60 DAT, treatment T2, and T6 with 55.44 and 51.11 respectively with an increase of significant number of leaves after mineralization of mineral fertilizer.
+Treatment T2 gave the highest number of leaves.at 90 DAT with 74.67 leaves.
 The T4 and T6 treatments were average with 65.11 and 60.44.
-The T1 treatment, is very weak.
-The plots that received organic fertilizers had significantly higher effects (p˂0.05) than the controls without fertilizer input (Table 3).
+The T1 treatment is very weak.
+The plots that received organic fertilizers had significantly higher effects (p˂0.05) than the control without fertilizer input (Table 3).

 Table 3.
-Effect of different types of organic and NPK fertilizer on umber of leaves after transplanting
+Effect of different types of organic and NPK fertilizer on number of leaves after transplanting